 So, it takes more than a day to reach Jinka by bus.
 Alternatively, you can cut that by flying to Arba Minch or Jinka.

 I’d say to give one day per tribe, and if they are close enough, you might be able to see two tribes in one day.
 But, consider that road conditions in the valley are not the best, so it might take more than what you think based on distances.

-I did five days in the region (flying to Arba Minch) and I saw the Dorze, Karo, Hamer, and Mursi.
+I spent five days in the region (flying to Arba Minch), and I saw the Dorze, Karo, Hamer, and Mursi.
 But, the recommended time is to spend at least seven days in the region (if flying) or at least ten days (preferably longer) if you’re doing everything overland.

 Private transportation is not the most comfortable either, but at least you will depart according to your schedule.